faheemmalik11/JS-Function-UCs/README.md

 We can use for in loop to iterate over object properties.
 It is very easy to do with for in loop.
 You just have to declare a key and give object over to which we have to iterate and it will be performed.

+## For Of Loop

+In JavaScript, the forof loop is used to iterate over the elements of an iterable object, such as arrays, strings, sets, maps, and other data structures that implement the iterable protocol.
+Unlike the forin loop, which iterates over object keys, the forof loop provides a simpler and more concise way to work with arrays, objects, strings, sets, and maps.

+1. String Iteration

+For of loops can be used to iterate over a string.
+Many of the loops do not iterate over a string but for of loop provides support for it.
+We can iterate over a string and we may do something in the loop.
+Maybe, define a condition for specific iteration.

+2. Array Iteration

+Another use case of for of loop is string iteration.
+We can also use for of loop to perform an iteration over an array.
+Unlike, for in loop we do not have to deal with the indices od the array in for off loop.

+3. Set iteration

+A Set is a collection of unique values, meaning each element can only appear once in the Set.
+The for of loop allows you to iterate directly over the elements of a Set in the order they were inserted.
+Let's say we create a Set called uniqueNumbers with five unique values.
+The for of loop iterates over the elements of the Set, providing each unique value in the order they were added.